Authorities seize 68 big cats from ‘Tiger King’ couple who allegedly abused animals, threatened federal official

 The seized animals will be moved to preserves to receive “proper care and rehabilitation,” said Edward Grace, assistant director of the U.S. Fish and Wildlife Service’s Office of Law Enforcement.

-Jeffrey, 56, and Lauren Lowe, 30, came to fame last year as part of a group of eccentric exotic animal owners starring in “Tiger King,” a breakout streaming hit during the early part of the pandemic.
+Jeffrey Lowe, 56, and Lauren Lowe, 30, came to fame last year as part of a group of eccentric exotic-animal owners starring in “Tiger King,” a breakout streaming hit during the early part of the pandemic.

 Jeffrey Lowe was portrayed in the series as a Las Vegas playboy whose exotic-animal business attracted controversy.
-Lowe was previously convicted in 2018 for illegally using animals to make money in Las Vegas, bringing tigers to Sin City and selling meet-and-greets and photos with the cats.
-A plea agreement resulted in a suspended jail sentence with a “stay out of trouble” order, including no animal violations, reported KTNV.
+He was previously convicted in 2018 for illegally using animals to make money in Las Vegas, bringing tigers to the city and selling meet-and-greets and photos with the cats.
+A plea agreement resulted in a suspended jail sentence with a “stay out of trouble” order, including no animal violations, KTNV reported.

-Exotic, the show’s main character whose real name is Joseph Maldonado-Passage, was convicted last year for a murder-for-hire scheme against rival Carole Baskin and violating federal wildlife laws.
+Exotic, who was the show’s main character and whose real name is Joseph Maldonado-Passage, was convicted last year for a murder-for-hire scheme targeting rival Carole Baskin and violating federal wildlife laws.
 The 58-year-old was sentenced to 22 years in federal prison.
-Exotic — a one-time business partner of Lowe’s who handed over to him ownership of Greater Wynnewood Exotic Animal Park in Wynnewood, Okla., due to financial troubles — claims Lowe set him up.
+Exotic — a onetime business partner of Lowe’s who handed him ownership of Greater Wynnewood Exotic Animal Park in Wynnewood, Okla., because of financial troubles — claims Lowe set him up.
 (Lowe has denied the allegation.)

-But the focus from authorities intensified after the Lowes shut down the Wynnewood facility in August and moved the animals last year to the private park in Thackerville, a town of more than 400 located roughly five miles from the Texas border.
+The focus from authorities intensified after the Lowes shut down the Wynnewood facility in August and moved the animals last year to the private park in Thackerville, a town of about 440 located roughly five miles from the Texas border.
 USDA inspectors found some of the animals “in poor health and living in substandard conditions at the Wynnewood facility,” officials said, and wanted to follow up.

 During inspections of Tiger King Park, officials found several animals suffering from what appeared to be neurological abnormalities, stunted growth and lameness, according to the affidavit.
 Inspectors said they found that boneless chicken was the only food available for the big cats, which officials point to as a failure to uphold balanced nutritional needs and caused some to “suffer greatly.”